Introduction to Community Engaged Learning

-In June 2018, twenty faculty and staff from a range of departments and programs around the UCD campus participated in a Community Engaged Learning (CEL) workshop organized by students taking a graduate-level community development course.
+In June 2018, twenty faculty and staff from a range of departments and programs around the UC Davis campus participated in a Community Engaged Learning (CEL) workshop organized by students taking a graduate-level community development course.
 The course was intended to help develop practical skills for students moving into professional roles as community developers.
 The course was structured in a way to promote the same principles it was intended to teach, and itself was an example of a CEL experience.
 The workshop was organized into three sections:

 Sharing findings from previously-conducted surveys and interviews